I recently got the chance to redo the error handling in two different crates I

 - If I want to add

-to my errors, the only reasonable ergonomic way to do so is to returnResult<T, failure::Error>
+Contextto my errors, the only reasonable ergonomic way to do so is to returnResult<T, failure::Error>.
+Contextonly supports wrapping afailure::Error, making it so any error can escape through aContext.

 Suggestion: